jaruizes/casarrubios-project/doc/testing-quarkus.md

+# Testing in Quarkus

+- Talk about the importance of integration tests
 - Talk about configuration (and not reuse containers)
 - Flywire example
-- Talk about the importance of integration tests